The regime of applicability of Israel-Stewart hydrodynamics: Some additional remarks

 As can be seen, the series is geometric, and thus converges only if $t_0 > \tau_n$.
 This implies that, if $\theta(t)$ varies over timescales that are shorter than a relaxation time, the gradient expansion is divergent, and there is no guarantee that adding more and more terms will improve the accuracy.
 Instead, the more terms we add to the gradient expansion, the more we should expect to see large fluctuations in the transient regime, as we indeed see, e.g., in figure \ref{fig:plots_kin}.

 There is also an additional problem.
 When we replaced $\theta(t)$ with its Taylor series, we made the implicit assumption that $\theta(t)$ was analytic.
 Indeed, when the perturbation is non-analytic (as is the case with our smooth-step), no gradient expansion is able to reproduce the correct value of $\Pi$, because local gradients cannot ``remember'' what the state was before a non-analyticity point.
-This introduces a large error in the predictions of second-order hydrodynamics.
+This introduces a large error in the predictions of second-order (and higher-order) hydrodynamics in proximity to all non-analyticity points.
 Such error decays over a timescale $\text{max}\{\tau_n\}$, meaning that, again, the whole transient evolution is modeled incorrectly.

+We can illustrate this issue with a simple example.
+Suppose that, for $t<0$, the fluid element is in thermodynamic equilibrium, so that $\Pi(0^-)=\theta(0^-)=0$.
+At $t=0$, a non-analytic perturbation arrives, with profile $\theta(t)=t$ for $t>0$.
+Then, from equation \eqref{SuperPrediction}, we find that the ``exact'' viscous stress is continuous at $t=0$, since

+Indeed, also the Navier-Stokes prediction, $\Pi(t)=- \Theta(t)\zeta t$, is continuous.
+However, if we go up to second order, there is a discontinuity: $\Pi(t)=-\Theta(t)(\chi_2+\zeta t)$.
+This is no surprise: The gradient expansion assumes that $\theta(t)$ is analytic, and therefore it ``behaves'' as if $\theta(t)$ were equal to $t$ also at negative times.